-Other Parties include auditors, and companies or organizations that have service contracts with SECOM Trust Systems, and companies that perform system integration.
+Other Parties include auditors, companies and organizations that have service contracts with SECOM Trust Systems, and companies that perform system integration.

 1.4 Certificate Usage

 1.4.1 Appropriate Certificate Uses

 The certificates issued by the CA are intended for establishing Web-based data communication conduits via the TLS protocols and for verifying the authenticity of executable code.